change-hi/change-hi.github.io/morea/data-movement/experience-globus.md

 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

-* Globus is useful for transfering data to and from MANA or Koa at UH.
+* Globus is useful for transferring data to and from MANA or KOA at UH.
 </div>

 {% include next-button.html